junhaotu2000/ROB-530-Final-Project/README.md

 ---

 # 5. Prepare for dataset & run simulations
-Download the dataset from link: https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets.
+Here we use EuRoC dataset as sample`
-Make a folder named "dataset" in ORB-SLAM3, and unzip the dataset into this folder.
+`Download the dataset from link: https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets.` `Make a folder named "dataset" in ORB-SLAM3, and unzip the dataset into this folder.
 ```shell
 #here we use MH_01_easy dataset
 ```